1963 Kinross and Western Perthshire by-election: Candidates

 The by-election was caused when Scottish Office Minister Gilmour Leburn died while on holiday on 15 August 1963.
 The constituency of Kinross and West Perthshire, a large rural area at the southern end of the Scottish Highlands, was the safest Conservative seat in Scotland (majority 12,248 in 1959) and a plum seat for any Conservative candidate.

 On 11 September, the Executive of Kinross and West Perthshire Unionist Association selected Hon.
 George Younger, a 31-year-old heir of the Scottish aristocracy who was looking to make a start in national politics.
 On 11 October the required notice was given to the Speaker of the vacancy (the House being in recess) so that the writ for a new election would be issued.
 On 17 October the full membership of the Unionist Association adopted Younger as its candidate.

-However, the emergence of the Earl of Home as the new Leader of the Conservative Party and his appointment as Prime Minister on 19 October led to a sudden requirement to find him a seat in the House of Commons.
+However, the emergence of Alec Douglas-Home as the new Leader of the Conservative Party and his appointment as prime minister on 19 October led to a sudden requirement to find him a seat in the House of Commons.
 Douglas-Home's Scottish ancestry made him look with particular interest at Kinross and West Perthshire; speculation earlier in the week had already linked him with it.
 On Sunday 20 October, Younger announced his offer to withdraw in favour of Home, an offer which was graciously accepted.
 Younger was later selected for Ayr, which he represented from 1964 to 1992.
 On 23 October, Home executed an instrument of disclaimer under the Peerage Act 1963, becoming Sir Alec Douglas-Home.
 The new session of Parliament was delayed to await the outcome of the by-election.

 The Labour Party chose Andrew Forrester, a 25-year-old schoolteacher from Glasgow who was Chairman of Scotstoun Young Socialists.
 The Liberal Party nominated Alistair Duncan Millar, a son of James Duncan Millar who farmed in Perthshire.
 The Scottish National Party leader Arthur Donaldson, a 62-year-old journalist who had fought Dundee in the 1945 general election, was also nominated.

-With a sitting Prime Minister fighting a by-election, interest was high and three additional candidates stood.
+With a sitting prime minister fighting a by-election, interest was high and three additional candidates stood.
 Willie Rushton, the satirist and broadcaster, was put up as an Independent candidate by Private Eye magazine.
 Ian Smith, a 43-year-old former Wing Commander in the Royal Air Force and now garage owner of Callander, stood as an Independent Unionist.
 A last-minute candidate was Richard Wort, a schoolmaster from Wimbledon who stood as an Independent right-wing candidate; his nomination paper was handed in with 29 minutes to spare.

 On the eve of poll, Willie Rushton announced that he was retiring from the contest, and endorsed Liberal Party candidate Alistair Duncan Millar, who he thought stood the best chance of defeating Douglas-Home.